-Cumulative filtering is possible if we have narrow bandwidth filters properly adjusted for chosen spectral components of the frequency comb.
-By a set of cells with atomic vapors it is hard to construct such a specific multifrequency filter having a large spacing between the absorptive frequency components of the order of 20 GHz.
+Cumulative filtering is possible if we have narrowbandwidth filters properly adjusted for the chosen spectral components of the frequency comb.
+By a set of cells with atomic vapors, it is hard to construct such a specific multifrequency filter having a large spacing between the absorptive frequency components of the order of 20 GHz.
 However, for example, cesium atoms have a large hyperfine splitting of the ground state seen as a spectral doublet with a spacing equal to 9.2 GHz.
-If we reduce the modulation frequency of the field phase down to $\Omega/2\pi = 4.6$ GHz, populate properly ground state levels by pumping Cs atoms such that both components of the doublet are strongly absorptive, then we could remove two spectral components of the frequency comb.
-An example of cumulative filtering of two spectral components 100 Ω and 98 Ω by cesium atoms is shown in Fig. 9 (b and c).
+If we reduce the modulation frequency of the field phase down to $\Omega/2\pi = 4.6$ GHz, and properly populate ground-state levels by pumping Cs atoms such that both components of the doublet are strongly absorptive, then we can remove two spectral components of the frequency comb.
+An example of cumulative filtering of two spectral components 100Ω and 98Ω by cesium atoms is shown in Figs. 9(b) and 9(c).
 The increase of the intensity of the pulses is clearly seen.
 Since the modulation frequency is decreased by a factor of two, the duration of pulses increases by the same factor to 500 fs.

 Cumulative filtering of two spectral components by atoms with the spectral doublet produces pulses with modest contrast.
 The ratio of the maxima of the pulse intensities to their minima is close to three.
-To make pulse minima close to zero one can use destructive interference of the filtered radiation field $E{cum}(t)$ with the field $E{EO}(t)$ from the same electrooptic modulator but with the opposite phase and reduced amplitude, i.e., where R is the amplitude reduction factor.
-For the case of the filtering with the doublet
+To make the pulse minima close to zero, one can use destructive interference of the filtered radiation field $E{\text{cum}}(t)$ with the field $E{\text{EO}}(t)$ from the same electro-optic modulator but with the opposite phase and reduced amplitude, i.e., where R is the amplitude reduction factor.
+For the case of the filtering with the doublet, the reduction factor is $R = 1 - J{100}(103) - J{98}(103)$.
+Then, due the interference, the pulse minima at the bunch center become zero, while the amplitude of the pulse maxima reduces to the value $2[J{100}(103) + J{98}(103)]E_0 = 0.55E_0$.
+The result of this

-$$E{rdc}(t) = E{cum}(t) - RE{EO}(t), \qquad (23)$$
+$$E{\rm rdc}(t) = E{\rm cum}(t) - RE{\rm EO}(t), \qquad (23)$$

-FIG. 9: (a) Time dependence of the intensity of the radiation field whose n = 100 spectral component is removed by the filter.
-The modulation frequency is $\Omega/2\pi = 4.6$ GHz and modulation index is $m{100} = 104$. (b) Accumulative result of the filtering of the additional spectral component n = 98of the frequency comb by the doublet (see the text for details).
-The modulation index is m = 103. (c) Zoom in a central part of the bunch.
-Accumulative effect is shown by solid line (in read), while dotted line (in blue) demonstrates the result of the filtering of only one spectral component with n = 100.
-Full width at half-maximum of the pulses is close to 500 fs as it expected from simple estimations. (d) The result of the filtering with the doublet, followed by reduction of the field amplitude due to the destructive interference with the reduced field from electro-optic modulator whose phase is shifted by π . (e) Zoom in the central part of the pulse bunch, shown in (d).
+FIG. 9. (a) Time dependence of the intensity of the radiation field whose n = 100 spectral component is removed by the filter.
+The modulation frequency is $\Omega/2\pi = 4.6$ GHz and modulation index is $m{100} = 104$. (b) Accumulative result of the filtering of the additional spectral component n = 98 of the frequency comb by the doublet (see the text for details).
+The modulation index is m = 103. (c) Zoom of a central part of the bunch.
+The accumulative effect is shown by the solid red line, while the dotted blue line demonstrates the result of the filtering of only one spectral component with n = 100.
+The full width at half maximum of the pulses is close to 500 fs as expected from simple estimations. (d) The result of the filtering with the doublet, followed by reduction of the field amplitude due to the destructive interference with the reduced field from the electro-optic modulator whose phase is shifted by π . (e) Zoom of the central part of the pulse bunch, shown in (d).